At a Loss

-I would make myself scarce as frequently as possible when Lucy prepared food, and afterwards I would scour the kitchen for stains she may have missed when cleaning, due to my OCD.
+I would make myself scarce as frequently as possible when Lucy prepared food, and afterwards I would scour the kitchen for any stains she may have missed when cleaning — a product of my OCD.

 During the friendly gathering Lucy’s friend, Noel, a reticent, plaintive and socially awkward chap, found the courage to ask me where I grew up.

 “Terenure,” I told him.
 “Whitehall Road, to be precise.”
 I rocked from heel to toe as we both stood waiting for the other to continue to speak as the numerous conversations taking place in the room swirled around Noel and I as if to mock us.
 We both smiled.
 I rocked back and forth some more.
 This is when I should’ve known there was something on the horizon, that some sort of irreversible malfunction had occurred up there.

 Noel, sensing my dishevelment bordering on despair, pushed himself to his conversational limit in a bid to sustain the pathetic attempt at a discussion.

 “It’s quiet, or so I’ve heard.”

 “Yes!”
 I enthused, quite relieved.
 “Yes, it’s very quiet.
 It’s, um, a quiet area.”
 I gave him a sheepish smile and excused myself, entering the kitchen as Lucy was muttering swear words at a carrot she was chopping, and I quietly sank into a chair by the kitchen table.

 I put my inability to converse down to fatigue; I had been feeling tired most of the week, after all.
 Work had indeed been long and arduous as of late.

 While I sat in a daze, I looked over at my lovely Lucy as she prepared the carrot.